revbayes/revbayes.github.io/tutorials/ctmc/index.md

 You may have noticed that we used the `=` operator to create the move index.
 This simply means that the variable is not part of the model.
 You will later see that we use this operator more often, *e.g.*,  when we create moves and monitors.

-With the data loaded, we can now proceed to specify our Jukes-Cantor substitution model.
+With the data loaded, we can now proceed to specify our specifying the model.

+{% subsection Setting up the Graphical Model and MCMC %}

+Estimating an unrooted tree under the JC model requires specification of two main components:
+(1) the {% ref subsub-JCMod %} and (2) the {% ref subsub-TreeBlMod %}.

-{% subsubsection Jukes-Cantor Substitution Model %}
+{% subsubsection Jukes-Cantor Substitution Model | subsub-JCMod %}

 A given substitution model is defined by its corresponding instantaneous-rate matrix, $Q$.
 The Jukes-Cantor substitution model does